PlanterApp/planter_blog/content/posts/2024-gardeners-gift-guide/index.md

 [cover]
 relative = false
 image = "https://ucarecdn.com/3119aaec-90e0-4543-b3d9-ce52ac808b4e/Gift-boxes-christmas.jpg"
-alt = "Chrismas gifts wrapped in brown paper with satin bows beside a bowl of pinecones and a Christmas tree"
+alt = "Christmas gifts wrapped in brown paper with satin bows beside a bowl of pinecones and a Christmas tree"
 +++
 Between parties, parades, family meals, and festivities, gardening might not be top of mind at this time of year.
 Even so, any avid gardener will be secretly (or not-so-secretly) hoping to find some gardening gifts under the tree.